ambaxter/spatial-rs/README.md

 - [ ] Move the tree iterator code into macros?
 - [ ] Macro so users can create their own Shapes enum?
 - [ ] Example application - SLD2 application - insert point at mouse click to visualize the tree
-- [ ] Benchmark individual Index functions
+- [ ] test and benchmark individual Index functions as opposed to simply the overall tree
 - [ ] ???

 0.4.0: